Simon-N-Thornton/Roth-Touchline/README.md

 .
 .
 ```
-Note: the '+#COFF_devicePageOffset#' translates into the index of the thermostat
+Note: the '+#COFF_devicePageOffset#' translates into the index of the thermostat e.g. if there are 5 thermostats, the devicePageOffset is from 0-4

 ### API Script